CellarPro Air Handler AH18Sx-EC Split Outdoor #34209

-CellarPro's AH18Sx split cooling system (1.5 Ton Nominal) is suitable for wine cellars up to 7000 cubic feet* in both commercial and residential wine cellars.
-The evaporator module features a powerful centrifugal fan that can handle ducting up to 0.30”wg external static pressure (equivalent to 14" diameter using R-6 insulated flex ducting, or 153 sq. inches area using R-6 insulated hard ducting.)
+CellarPro's AH18Sx-EC split cooling system (1.5 Ton Nominal) is suitable for wine cellars up to 7000 cubic feet* in both commercial and residential wine cellars.
+The evaporator module features a powerful energy-efficient centrifugal EC fan that can handle ducting up to 0.30"wg external static pressure (equivalent to 14" diameter using R6 insulated flex ducting, or 153 sq. inches area using R6 insulated hard ducting.)

-Designed for the condensing unit to be installed indoors or outdoors, the air-cooled condensing unit can handle ambient temperatures ranging from -30F to 110F.
+The air-cooled condensing unit can be installed indoors or outdoors, and can handle ambient temperatures ranging from -30F to 110F.
 Please note that the condensing unit cannot be ducted and requires sufficient clearance for proper airflow - refer to the Owner's Manual for more information.

 *7000 cubic feet size assumes that the cellar is constructed with insulation of R19 or better in all walls and ceiling (ie no glass or uninsulated concrete), a setpoint of 55F inside the cellar and ambient temperatures up to 85F outside the cellar.
 Ducting will add additional load and must be considered in the sizing calculation.
 Request a free thermal load calculation.